 4.1.1 Metrics

-After conducting all the experiments described in the methodology, the next step is to extract the results from each of the.
+After conducting all the experiments described in the methodology, the next step is to extract the results from each experiment.
 In most studies, researchers opted to create a confusion matrix, where all the True Positives, True Negatives, False Positives and False Negative classifications would be noted.
 This deemed to be problematic because to identify such results, these had to be done manually by going through each image one by one.
 With a dataset of around four hundred and fifteen test images, this option would not be possible since it would take a very long time to do so, therefore this wasn’t possible.

-Instead of using a confusion matrix, three tables each representing a configuration were created. ach table would show the number of “Actual Classes” which are the number of labelled food objects in all of the images and the number of “Predicted Classes” for each of the six food items.
+Instead of using a confusion matrix, three tables each representing a configuration were created.
+Each table would show the number of “Actual Classes” which are the number of labelled food objects in all of the images and the number of “Predicted Classes” for each of the six food items.
 This would give a general idea of how the model performed because it would be possible to see if the model classified more objects, less or maybe even amount.
 These can be seen in the tables labelled “Configuration 1”, “Configuration 2” & “Configuration 3”.

 Configuration 1